joshschmelzle/Get-WLANs/README.md

 # Get-WLANs

-This module is only for Windows devices and leverages Microsoft's Native Wifi [wlanapi.h](https://docs.microsoft.com/en-us/windows/win32/api/wlanapi/) to get information about nearby Wi-Fi networks.
+This module is for Windows devices only because it leverages the Native Wifi [wlanapi.h](https://docs.microsoft.com/en-us/windows/win32/api/wlanapi/) from Microsoft to get information about nearby Wi-Fi networks.

 **This is a work in progress.
-Please let me know if you have any constructive feedback.**
+Please let me know if you have any feedback.**

 # Install from PowerShell Gallery